 Goal: The capacity to use Farm Services Agency (FSA) and state programs will be maintained as a tool for a YBF operator.

-- Status:

-- FSA assisted in providing 32 YBF with new loans.
+- Status: - FSA assisted in providing 17 YBF with new loans.

-- PPP Loans totaling 1,112 for YBF.

 Goal: Succession and retirement/transition planning consultative services will be provided to young and beginning farmers.